jamesingerson/jamesingerson/README.md

 - Real time registration data insights, courier tracking, cross department messaging.
 - Health and business statistical insights, quality incident investigation, novel health data requests.

-Outside of work, I'm a business and finance nerd, enthralled by D&D, and all about nature relatedness.
+Outside of work, I'm a business and finance nerd, enthralled by D&D, and always keen for a nature walk.

 Most of what I do is sensitive/proprietary/legacy.
-But you might catch me here tinkering with web dev, automation, data analysis, or cloud stuff.
+But you might catch me here tinkering with this or that.

 [LinkedIn](https://www.linkedin.com/in/james-ingerson/)